ryanygu/lost-ark-tools/frontend/README.md

 - `history.js` helper service is passed to `Router` instead of using `BrowserRouter` (which has history built in) because it allows us to access the history object outside of React components.
 An example is `logout()` in the `account.service.js`
 - Uses an `RxJS` observable for the current user information, allowing 'push' notifications for user login/logouts, which simplifies the state management
+  - `RxJS` was chosen over more complete state management solutions like `Redux` because at the moment it would be overengineering since the app is not so complex yet in terms of data/props flow
 - File structure
   - Features (large components) are grouped in folders (i.e. `account`, `admin`, or `home`)
   - Non-feature code that can be shared across multiple files are in folders prefixed with`_` (i.e. `_components`, `_helpers`, `_services`)